OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 #### Overview

-JSON Web Token (JWT) ensures the integrity and secure transmission of information within a JSON object between two parties and is defined in RFC 7519<sup>[1]</sup>.
-For mobile apps it's more and more used to authenticate both, the message sender and receiver.
+JSON Web Token (JWT) ensures the integrity of information within a JSON object between two parties and is defined in RFC 7519<sup>[1]</sup>.
+A cryptographic signature is created for the data within the token.
+This only allows the server to create and modify tokens and enables a stateless authentication.
+The server doesn't need to remember any session or any other authentication information, as everything is contained within JWT.

 An example of an encoded JSON Web Token can be found below<sup>[5]</sup>.